-Accessibility statement for the "contact DWP about accessibility" webform
+Accessibility statement for Contact DWP about accessibility web form

-This accessibility statement applies to the contact us form at https://secure.dwp.gov.uk/contact-dwp-about-accessibility.
+This statement only applies to the Contact DWP about accessibility web form service, available at https://secure.dwp.gov.uk/contact-dwp-about-accessibility.

 - change colours, contrast levels and fonts